STA/OPR 9750 - Final Project

 Final Individual Report

-By the last day of class (2024-12-14 at 11:45pm ET), each team member will post an individual project report of no more than 2000 words summarizing their work on one of the individual specific questions.
+By the last day of class (2024-12-14 at 11:45pm ET), each team member will post an individual project report of no more than 2000 words summarizing their work the individual specific question(s) for which they were responsible.3

 This is a “technical” document and should be structured as a “reproducible research” document, including all code needed to acquire, process, visualize, and analyze data.
 (Code does not count towards word counts) This report should be written using quarto and formatted as a web page, submitted using the same process as the course mini-projects.